elchs/LetoDBf/Readme.txt

  Thes are lightning fast, a pleasure to work with.
  To test, whether a filter is an optimized, just check for with the LETO_ISFLTOPTIM() function, returns TRUE.

- These two settings limit the use of optimized filters:
+ Following two settings influence the use of optimized, server side filters:

  SET( _SET_OPTIMIZE, .F. ) will disable any filter evalution at server, so every filter will become a non-optimized filter to be executed by client [ the default is .T. == allow them ].
  Only in server mode: No_save_WA = 1 and then setting:

- SET( _SET_FORCEOPT, .T. ) will enable filter expressions at server, even those with ALIAS names, maybe of an relationed workarea, in the expression string [ default is .F. == not allow].
+ SET( _SET_FORCEOPT, .T. ) will enable filter expressions at server, even those with ALIAS names, maybe of an relationed workarea, in the expression string [ default is .F. == not allowed ].
- Server mode No_Save_WA = 1 is needed, because in mode '0' LetoDBf server uses internal other named ALIAS names as the client, the workareas are different and there is no relation at server active.
+ Server mode No_Save_WA = 1 is needed with ALIAS names other than the active WA, because in mode '0' LetoDBf server uses WA detaching/ requesting technics and other WA are not available/ detached, and so there is no relation active at server.
+ With ForceOpt = TRUE a filter expression MUST be valid at server, else a RTE is thrown -- it will NOT be evaluated alernatively at client as without ForceOptimize.
+ [NEW] If the filter expression contains a PRIVATE/ PUBLIC memvar, they will be synced between client and server with help of the LetoVar() system.
+A unique Leto_VarCreate() with value of the memvar is executed, the filter string expression modified to use a Leto_VarGet() instead of the memvar.
+ With each move ( GoTo[p|bottom], Skip, Seek ) in the WA, a possible changed memvar value is automatic synced with a new Leto_VarSet() call.
+Example: 'SET FILTER TO table->field > xMemvar' will work as without LeotDBf.
+ See Leto_VarExpr*() functions if you want to do it manually.

       5.2,2 Relations